Join the Faculty of Pre-Hospital Care

 Rob has been Defence Professor and Defence Consultant Advisor in Emergency Medicine.
 He has also been Medical Director in Field Hospitals on deployment on 3 occasions and Command Surgeon providing senior medical advice in a 2* multinational operational Headquarters.
 His current post is Assistant Head, Professional Regulation and Training, Army Healthcare.
 Other roles include International Development Representative for the Faculty of Pre-Hospital Care, RCS Edinburgh and member of the International Advisory Board of the Faculty of Disaster Medicine India and Nepal.

-Gibson Chair
+Gibson Professor

 undefined